TMiclot/MICLOT/User_Guide/__nonbonding_interactions.md

 #### 3.1.3.
 Segregate chalcogen bond and S/Se mediated H-bond

 Perfect segregation between the chalcogen bond and the S/Se mediated H-bond is not obvious.
-The geometric parameters of the two can be quite close, for example there is an overlap of values for the CSX angle.
+The geometric parameters of the two can be quite close, for example there is an overlap of values for the $\widehat{CSX}$ angle.
 Here, the segregation will essentially take place with the value of the $\sigma$ dihedral angle.

 ### 3.2.
 Geometric parameters